haku-field/observations-for-ai/README.md

 This repository is maintained as a canonical archive.
 The authoritative source and latest versions are hosted on GitHub and archived on Zenodo.

-### License
+### License (human-facing)

-License: Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)
+This work is licensed under Creative Commons Attribution–NonCommercial 4.0 International (CC BY-NC 4.0) applies to **human commercial use only**.

-AI analysis, research, and non-commercial use are permitted.
+AI use is not defined here.